 Why don’t we take care of our employees better?
 Trust them and their ideas?
 Take time to listen to them?
 Make them understand that without them we can’t be successful?
 How did people become expendable to save money at all costs?

-I know a very large, successful multinational that forces all levels of management to spend an hour in meetings begging for funds – even $200! – to buy an online course or get them needed coaching.
-It’s a misuse of time, disrespectful, and not even rational.
-Why not give managers a slush fund to have on hand when someone needs something and trust their judgement!?
+I know a very large, successful multinational that forces all levels of employees to spend hours preparing for meetings with senior managers where they’d have to make a case to receive modest funds – even $200! – for an online skills course or money for needed coaching.
+It’s a misuse of everyone’s time, disrespectful, and not even rational.
+Why not give mid-level managers a slush fund to have on hand when someone needs something and trust their judgement!?
+Why not hire people you can trust and let them decide what their folks need?

 We all put so much energy into our clients and customers so we can make money.
 Why don’t we offer our staff the same respect?
-We ‘carefully’ hire the ‘right’ people and then create rules and restrictions so we can monitor ‘success’, and treat them like chits, like cogs in a wheel and make them replaceable, ‘things’ without value.
-And yet we want them to deliver for us and complain about turnover.
+We spend a fortune hiring and training the ‘right’ people and then create rules and restrictions to control them.
+We treat them like chits, like cogs in a wheel and make them replaceable, ‘things’ without value.
+And yet we want them to deliver for us and complain about turnover, about their lack of ownership.

 What we lose is not only ideas and loyalty, but the spirit of a man, the heart of a woman.
 We too often make our employees objects.
 I’ve interviewed middle managers in large corporations who tell me they’ve stopped bringing in new ideas because they don’t get heard, or live only for their vacation time because they’re so miserable and stay only because they’re getting paid so well.

 Let’s take as good care of our employees as we do our clients and customers.
-Let’s make sure everyone is given the time, the respect, the remuneration, to lead fulfilled, exuberant, satisfying lives so they can’t wait to come to work each day.
+Let’s make sure everyone is given the time, the respect, the remuneration, to work in an environment that is filled with kindness, trust, creativity, collaboration and ideas so they can’t wait to come to work each day.
 Let’s treasure each of our employees.
 They are, indeed, special.
 That’s why we hired them.

 What’s the cost?
 What’s the cost if we don’t?